Royalboy2000/codeRDPbreaker/README.md

 - Expanded Features: Python adds options to run multiple Metasploit exploits.
 - Flexibility: Python handles various scenarios and exceptions for a smoother user experience.

+### New Exploit 1

+- **Exploit Name:** CVE-2019-0708 BlueKeep
+- **Description:** Exploit for Microsoft Remote Desktop Protocol (RDP) vulnerability (CVE-2019-0708), also known as BlueKeep.
+- **Added in Python Script:** The Python script now supports running the CVE-2019-0708 BlueKeep exploit in Metasploit.
+- **Usage:** To run the CVE-2019-0708 BlueKeep exploit, choose option '1' when prompted for the exploit in the script.
+Then, provide the required inputs such as the number of RDP hosts and the file containing the list of RDP hosts.
+- **Note:** Make sure to have the latest version of Metasploit installed and up-to-date exploit modules for CVE-2019-0708 BlueKeep.

+### New Exploit 2

+- **Exploit Name:** CVE-2021-34527 PrintNightmare
+- **Description:** Exploit for Windows Print Spooler Remote Code Execution vulnerability (CVE-2021-34527), also known as PrintNightmare.
+- **Added in Python Script:** The Python script now supports running the CVE-2021-34527 PrintNightmare exploit in Metasploit.
+- **Usage:** To run the CVE-2021-34527 PrintNightmare exploit, choose option '2' when prompted for the exploit in the script.
+Then, provide the required inputs such as the number of RDP hosts and the file containing the list of RDP hosts.
+- **Note:** Make sure to have the latest version of Metasploit installed and up-to-date exploit modules for CVE-2021-34527 PrintNightmare.

+### New Exploit 3

+- **Exploit Name:** CVE-2021-36942 MS-RDP Licensing
+- **Description:** Exploit for Microsoft Remote Desktop Protocol (RDP) Licensing service vulnerability (CVE-2021-36942).
+- **Added in Python Script:** The Python script now supports running the CVE-2021-36942 MS-RDP Licensing exploit in Metasploit.
+- **Usage:** To run the CVE-2021-36942 MS-RDP Licensing exploit, choose option '3' when prompted for the exploit in the script.
+Then, provide the required inputs such as the number of RDP hosts and the file containing the list of RDP hosts.
+- **Note:** Make sure to have the latest version of Metasploit installed and up-to-date exploit modules for CVE-2021-36942 MS-RDP Licensing.

 ## Deployment